Case Study – JoJo

 I don’t brush the horses much as they’re happy covered in mud and time doesn’t allow me to but I pick out their hooves, again checking all is OK and cream any sore heels.
 I make sure to refresh their water and the final task I do is feed them all.

-Any day is subject to change due to racing or any other driving jobs, especially vet runs that maybe emergencies.
-I feel great pride in looking after ‘my’ horses and enjoy every minute (except, perhaps, in the wind, rain and snow!)
+Any day is subject to change due to racing or any other driving jobs, especially vet runs or maybe some emergencies.
+I feel great pride in looking after ‘my’ horses and enjoy every minute. (except, perhaps, in the wind, rain and snow!)